Beat the Boss

-Beat the Boss is a business game show broadcast in the United Kingdom as part of the BBC's children-oriented programming, CBBC.
-It was presented by Saira Khan and later by Cameron Johnson.
+Beat the Boss is a British children's game show that aired from 22 May 2006 to 15 September 2009.
+It was presented by Saira Khan for the first four series and later by Cameron Johnson for the final series.

+Format

 The format features two teams, one team of children named "The Bright Sparks", and one team of adults named "The Big Shots", creating a product that will appeal to the children's market.
 At the end of each episode, a panel of children vote for their favourite product and the team with the most votes wins the Beat the Boss trophy and a limousine ride home, while the losing team has to take the bus.